 - Talking about being a burden to others or not belonging

 - Talking about suicide or wanting to die

-If your child has any of the warning signs above, ask her if she is thinking about suicide.
-If you are worried that she may attempt suicide, call 911.
+If your child has any of the warning signs above, ask them if they are thinking about suicide.
+If you are worried that they may attempt suicide, call 911.
 Experts agree that suicidal thoughts should always be taken seriously.